-An annual celebration of the mosaic beauty of Chestnut Hill College, the Interfaith Prayer Service begins the academic year in a way that honors all faiths.
+An annual celebration of the mosaic beauty of Chestnut Hill College, the Interfaith Prayer Service will be on March 25, 2020.
 Gathering personal reflections from all corners of the campus community, this prayer service give voice the distinctive gift each member of our community brings and shares.
 The essence of love and community that grounds Chestnut Hill College is emphasized, embodying the active and inclusive love at the college’s core.

 Prayer for Peace & Non-Violence

-Recognizing our place in the global community, Chestnut Hill College joins with this community in praying for peace and non-violence at the beginning of October.
+Recognizing our place in the global community, Chestnut Hill College joins with this community in praying for peace and non-violence each year.
 The prayer is a pilgrimage around campus- beginning in the Rotunda, proceeding to the Peace Pole, and visiting the Garden of Forgiveness.
 Members of the campus community join their voices in prayer at each location, sharing in the cry for unity and peace in our world, country, city, campus, and our own hearts.
 Graduate and undergraduate students are invited to share personal reflections on the theme of Peace and Nonviolence.